alphagov/paas-tech-docs/source/documentation/deploying_services/use_a_custom_domain.md

 While there is no mechanism for GOV.UK PaaS users to trigger a cache clear, [GOV.UK PaaS support](https://www.cloud.service.gov.uk/support.html) can.
 Cache invalidation is not instantaneous; Amazon recommends expecting a lag time of 10-15 minutes (more if there are many distinct endpoints).

+You can configure CloudFront to forward headers to your app, which causes CloudFront to cache multiple versions of an object based on the values in one or more request headers.
+See [CloudFront's documentation](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/header-caching.html#header-caching-web) [external link] for more detail.
+This means the more headers you forward the less caching will take place.
+Forwarding all headers means no caching will happen.

 #### Authentication

 As noted above, cookies are passed through the CDN by default, meaning that cookie-based authentication will work as expected.
 Other headers, such as HTTP auth, are stripped by default.
-If you need a different configuration, contact [GOV.UK PaaS support](https://www.cloud.service.gov.uk/support.html).
+If you need a different configuration, see the above guidance on [CDN configuration options](#cdn-configuration-options).